syself/cluster-api-provider-hetzner/README.md

 Reference images are available in kubernetes-sigs/image-builder and [templates/node-image](/templates/node-image).

-If pre-installation of these prerequisites isn't possible, [custom scripts can be deployed](/docs/caph/02-topics/02-node-image) through the Kubeadm config.
+If it's not possible to pre-install these prerequisites, [custom scripts can be deployed](/docs/caph/02-topics/02-node-image) through the kubeadm config.

 In case you want a solution with managed node images, [Syself](https://syself.com) might be interesting for you.

 ## 🤝 Getting Involved and Contributing

-We, maintainers and the community, welcome any contributions to Cluster API Provider Hetzner.
-For suggestions, contributions, and assistance, contact the maintainers anytime.
+We, the maintainers and the community, welcome any contributions to Cluster API Provider Hetzner.
+Feel free to contact the maintainers for suggestions, contributions and help.

 To set up your environment, refer to the [development guide](https://syself.com/docs/caph/developers/development-guide).

 For new contributors, check out issues tagged as [`good first issue`][good_first_issue].
 These are typically smaller in scope and great for getting familiar with the codebase.

-We encourage **all** active community participants to act as if they were maintainers, even without "official" write permissions.
-This is a community effort serving the Kubernetes community.
+We encourage **all** active community members to act as if they were maintainers, even without "official" write permissions.
+This is a collaborative effort serving the Kubernetes community.

 If you have an active interest and you want to get involved, you have real power!
 Don't assume that the only people who can get things done around here are the "maintainers".